11 Psychological Factors of Dominant Culture on Mental Health

 3. Religious minorities facing intolerance.
 A student from a religious minority group at a university where there is a dominant religion feels alone and struggles to practice their faith publicly for fear of being shunned.
 This lack of respect and the possibility of discrimination can make people feel lonely, lower their self-esteem, and do worse in school.

-Recognizing the importance of acknowledging diverse cultural backgrounds in mental health care
+Recognising the importance of acknowledging diverse cultural backgrounds in mental health care

 Reasons to accept cultural diversity: